Dual Character Concepts

 Willemsen, P., Reuter, K. (2021).
 Separating the evaluative from the descriptive: An empirical study of thick concepts.
 Thought.

-Willemsen, P., Baumgartner, L., Frohofer, S., Reuter, K. (forthcoming).
+Willemsen, P., Baumgartner, L., Frohofer, S., Reuter, K. (2023).
 Examining evaluativity in legal discourse.
 A comparative corpus-linguistic study of thick concepts. in Magen, S., Prochownik, K. (eds) Advances in Experimental Philosophy of Law.
 Read here.

 Willemsen, P., Reuter, K. (2020).
 Separability and the effect of valence.
 In Denison, Mack, Xu, Armstrong (Eds.), Proceedings of the 42nd Annual Conference of the Cognitive Science Society.